-Once you know what you want to include in a small kitchen, and the way in which cabinetry and other elements are going to be arranged, think about the style of units.
+Once you know what you want to include in a small kitchen design, and the way in which cabinetry and other elements are going to be arranged, think about the style of units.

 To maximise the feeling of space in a small kitchen, dial down the detail on kitchen cabinetry.
 If you’re after a contemporary kitchen look, flat-fronted units will fit the bill – handless cabinets are ideal and are great for very small kitchens, ensuring there are no protruding handles.